Setup-Tooling/Setup-Tool-for-Fedora/README.md

 ______________________________________________________

+package-installer.sh:
-package-installer.sh allows you to type in programs you want installed and it then searches for those packages with dnf and flatpak and then installs them.
+allows you to type in programs you want installed and it then searches for those packages with dnf and flatpak and then installs them.
 ______________________________________________________